cansyl/DEEPScreen/README.md

 CHEMBL3400431
 ```

+The expected prediction run time for the example model on the provided sample input dataset on a "normal" desktop computer is around 10 seconds.
+Prediction run times are roughly linearly correlated with the number of input compounds.

 **DEEPScreen_Largescale_DTI_predictions.zip** file contains the results of the DTI prediction run, where DEEPScreen targets were scanned against more than 1 million compound records in ChEMBL, as described above.